 Summer Pottery Classes, 2021 Full - Waiting list COVID 19 Vaccination required 7 week sessions Beginning/Intermediate Tuesdays, July 6 - August 17 9:30 am – 12:30 pm or Wednesdays, July 17 - August 18 5:30 pm – 8:30 pm

 *We will have a short meditation in the beginning of each class.

-Payment Cancellation Policy If canceled by March 31, the deposit can be refunded.
-The remainder of the class fee is due on the first day of class and non-refundable.
+Payment and Cancellation Policy: If canceled by May 31, the deposit can be refunded.
+The remainder of the class fee is due on the first day of the class and non-refundable.
 Thanks!

 Material list for the pottery class:

 We start throwing in the first class.
 Please wear something that's comfortable and you don’t mind getting dirty.
 You might designate some old clothes to be pottery clothes.
 Following is a list of things you will need.
 You can purchase #1 and #2 at the studio on the first day of the class.

 #1 Pottery tool kit: Available at the studio for $10.
 It will have a wood tool, sponge, trimming tool, wire, and a needle tool.
 A quart size yogurt container works well to put your tools in.

 #2 Cone 6 clay (one 25 lb. bag): Available at the studio also for $15.